 His uncle had said she had two young kids.
 But she only looked a few years older than him.
-Losing himself in her large sea-green eyes that his uncle had painted like sailboats on an ocean, listening to the Native American flute take its melody to new heights before dropping into silence, he felt happier than he had been in a long time.
+Losing himself in her large sea-green eyes that his uncle had painted like sailboats on an ocean, listening to the Native American flute take a melody to new heights before dropping into silence, he felt happier than he had been in a long time.

 “Your aunt is beautiful,” Callie said softly.
 “I see her in you.
 Your uncle’s first wife was lovely, and he used to paint her too.”

 Merriment lit Callie’s face.
-He felt witty.

 “And how’s his son, Barry, doing?” she asked.